FeralEngineering/Entropy-Box/docs/SOFTWARE.md

 This file documents the internal logic of Entropy Box.

-The system is built around state transitions, entropy mixing, and mode-specific output generation.

 The code runs on an Arduino Uno using the U8G2 display library.

 ---